tesfy/react-tesfy/README.md

 ```

 ### Initialization
-Import and instantiate it with a datafile.
+Render the provider with a datafile.
 A datafile is a `json` that defines the experiments and features avaliable.
 Ideally this file should be hosted somewhere outside your application (for example in [S3](https://aws.amazon.com/s3/)), so it could be fetched during boostrap or every certain time.
 This will allow you to make changes to the file without deploying the application.

 ```jsx
 import { TestfyProvider } from 'react-testfy';